| Restoration

 deterioration using the 'worksite card system' has lead to the specification

 of the type of tests and analysis necessary (now in progress).
+The

--cleaning tests on the brick paving (oxidized parts and cemented parts).
+following have been proposed: -cleaning tests on the brick paving (oxidized parts and cemented parts).

 -cleaning tests on stone elements (coupled orders and relative support